Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 #### Invocation

-To "invoke" a function means to execute it using a command, possibly  arguments.
+To "invoke" a function means to execute it using a command, possibly providing arguments.
 For example, the second line in the following snippet *invokes function `foo`*:

 ```julia
 foo(x) = println(x) # definition